zachlp2016/little_shop/README.md

 When I visit my own profile page
 Then I see all of my profile data on the page except my password And I see a link to edit my profile data
-I also see statistics about my user account
 If my account has ordered items
 Then I also see a link to my orders page ("/orders")
 ```